-How to take LSD (Acid) the TripSafe way 👽
+How to take LSD (Acid): A TripSafe Guide 👽

 Thank you to Matthew Johnson, Bill Richards, and Roland Griffiths, for all of their work, and particularly their safety research.

 Emphasizing safety is important.

 These guidelines are designed to maximize the chance of lasting positive benefits, and to minimize the chance of any challenging or “bad” trips.

 LSD is not risk-free and is illegal.
-If you’re planning to take LSD, trip safe. 👽
+If you’re going to take LSD, trip safe. 👽

 “It is highly advised to approach this very potent, unpredictable, long-lasting hallucinogenic substance with the proper amount of precaution and harm reduction practices if choosing to use it.” - PsychonautWiki